nodejs/node/BUILDING.md

-* For dependencies with native code, the first set of options allow Node.js to be built so that it uses a shared library at runtime instead of building and including the depenency in the Node.js binary itself.
+* For dependencies with native code, the first set of options allow Node.js to be built so that it uses a shared library at runtime instead of building and including the dependency in the Node.js binary itself.
 These options are in the `Shared libraries` section of the `configure` help (run `./configure --help` to get the complete list).